truenas/documentation/content/TruenasApps/StableApps/InstallNetdataApp.md

 - software storage solutions
 ---

-The TrueNAS SCALE Netdata app provides an easy way to install and access the Netdata infrastructure monitoring solution.
+The TrueNAS Netdata app provides an easy way to install and access the Netdata infrastructure monitoring solution.
-SCALE deploys the Netdata app in a Kubernetes container using the Helm package manager.
+TrueNAS deploys the Netdata app in a Kubernetes container using the Helm package manager.
-After successfully deploying the app, you can access the Netdata web portal from SCALE.
+After successfully deploying the app, you can access the Netdata web portal from TrueNAS.
 The Netdata web portal opens on the local dashboard, and where you can create new dashboards, add plugins, metric databases, physical and virtual systems, containers, and other cloud deployments you want to monitor.
 The portal also provides access to the Netdata Cloud sign-in screen.

 {{< include file="/static/includes/AppsUnversioned.md" >}}

 ## Before You Begin
-The SCALE Netdata app does not require advance preparation.
+The TrueNAS Netdata app does not require advance preparation.

-You can allow SCALE to automatically create storage volumes for the Netdata app or you can create specific datasets to use for configuration, cache, and library storage and extra storage volumes in the container pod.
+You can allow TrueNAS to automatically create storage volumes for the Netdata app or you can create specific datasets to use for configuration, cache, and library storage and extra storage volumes in the container pod.
 If using specific datasets, create these before beginning the app installation.

 The administrator account must have sudo permissions enabled.